 Adia Deane

-Position
+- Position

-From: Barbados
+- From: Barbados

-Studying: LLB Law
+Studying: LLB Law - [email protected]

-I speak
+- I speak

-English
+- English

-Studying
+- Studying

-LLB Law
+- LLB Law

-From
+- From

-Barbados
+- Barbados

 Hi everyone!
-My name is Adia and I’m a first year LLB student doing the three-year LLB program at the University of Leeds!
+My name is Adia and I’m a third year LLB student doing the three-year LLB program at the University of Leeds!
 Prior to my studies here, I completed the Caribbean Secondary Education Certificate (CSEC) and Caribbean Advanced Proficiency Examination (CAPE) in my home country of Barbados.

 Leeds’ law program and its stellar reviews stood out to me and it has yet to disappoint.
 The modules are structured well, and professors are comprehensive and friendly, making learning easier.

 I was drawn to the University of Leeds because of its great academic reputation worldwide.
-The University of Leeds is a member of the exclusive Russel Group, which is a group of high ranked research universities in the UK.
+The University of Leeds is a member of the exclusive Russell Group, which is a group of high ranked research universities in the UK.
 Additionally, Leeds’ law program and its stellar reviews stood out to me and it has yet to disappoint.
 The modules are structured well, and professors are comprehensive and friendly, making learning easier.
 Students are aided with skills and speed back sessions and support hours to ensure they get the assistance they need to make the most of the education we are offered.

 Studying at the University of Leeds has opened me to a world of opportunities beyond my education, including talks with law firms and opportunities to network.
 Students are also exposed to other ways we can use our degrees beyond the solicitor and barrister route.